Have a Family Help Fund Ready

 A lot of us save for the things that we need and want.
 It could be for a car, the family home, children’s tuition fees, your child’s birthday party, or for family travel.
 You have been saving for these goals for months or even years, depending on the amount and the size of the goal.
 You haven’t touched these funds, even though you also became in need at some point.

 In order to still be able to help and not remove funds from your various savings, you can take out money from your help fund.
-That way, you will not feel bad that you touched the money that you have worked to save up for so long.
+That way, you will not feel bad that you touched the money that you have worked hard to save up for so long.

 We can avoid giving out loans.